markbott/codepath_simpletodo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app: the main challenge was getting the environment set up in VMware Workstation, esp. the emulator which requires special settings for passing virtualization settings through to the guest OS.

 ## License